 Unless otherwise agreed by the parties, the arbitral tribunal may, at the request of a party, order such provisional or protective measures as it deems necessary in relation to the subject matter of the dispute.
 The arbitral tribunal may require reasonable security from any party in connection with any such measure.

-The place of arbitration is the Ama-gi koru-E Kininigen level, outside the maritime and commercial law and ecclesiastical and Vatican law, outside the jurisdiction of states and countries and monarchies and any rule based on oppression and deception.
+The place of arbitration is Greenville, Aautonomous country level Kininigen, from the materia prima out, on land, outside the sea-, Admiralty and commercial law and canon and Vatican law, outside the jus and lex, outside the jurisdiction of the fiction of personhood, of states and countries and monarchies and of any rule based on oppression and deception.